 • Evolution is not just biological.
 Cultural/societal changes shape the way we live and use our bodies, and affects how our bodies continue to evolve.

 Let’s take a quick look at the 2 types of evolution and how they interact.

-In the book, Liberman explains, in great detail, the concept of evolution, and how modern humans (Homo Sapiens) evolved from apes.
+In the book, Liberman explains the concept of evolution, and how modern humans (Homo Sapiens) evolved from apes.
 In a nutshell, there were probably 5 key transitions in our biological evolution:

 • Transition 1: From Apes to Bipeds.
 This was the biggest evolutionary step that set homonins (a subset of the apes species) apart from Chimps and Gorillas, and was probably necessitated by major climate change and the need to find increasingly-scarce food.
 Standing on 2 feet allowed us to forage better for fruits and save energy while traveling to find new food sources.
 Till today, we’re still the only non-feathered species moving on 2 legs.